JnanaPhani/vibration_auto_mode/README.md

 ### Note on Sensor Hardware

 This software is based on the M-A542VR1 sensor documentation from Seiko Epson Corporation.
+The sensor hardware and firmware are proprietary to Seiko Epson Corporation.

 ## Author & Organization